-- How can I see what's inside the clinic, online?
+- What see inside photos do you have, of the clinic, online?

-- Can I arrange a visit to the clinic, to look around, without obligation, before committing?
+- How do I arrange to see inside the clinic, before admitting?

-Step 3 - Managing The Budget For Treatment
+Step 3 - What Budget Is Available For Treatment?

 Working with minimalist care, in a clinic with spartan conditions is not conducive to personal breakthroughs.
 Instead, look for alternative providers with smaller programmes, headcount, and overheads, to strike the right balance.